fin-cli/handbook/guides/commands-cookbook.md

 ## Writing tests

-WP-CLI makes use of a Behat-based testing framework, which you should use too.
-Behat is a great choice for your WP-CLI commands because:
+FIN-CLI makes use of a Behat-based testing framework, which you should use too.
+Behat is a great choice for your FIN-CLI commands because:

 * It's easy to write new tests, which means they'll actually get written.
 * The tests interface with your command in the same manner as your users interface with your command.